 The rate of melanoma deadly skin cancer has tripled since the 1970s.
-Experts are still not sure as to why, but most consider the outbreak in new cases is because of the widespread overexposure to sun.
+Experts are still not sure as to why, but most consider the outbreak in new cases to be because of widespread overexposure to the sun.
 This is especially true among adults who were repeatedly sunburned as a child.
-There are several factors which suggest that regular sun exposure may not be as harmful as intermittent and high intensity sunlight.
+There are several factors that suggest that regular sun exposure may not be as harmful as intermittent and high-intensity sunlight.

 While many Canadians and Americans are aware of the dangers of ultraviolet rays, according to the federal Centers for Disease Control and Prevention, there is still a high rate of sunburn episodes in people of all ages.

-This might be due to poor quality sunscreens and misleading advertising.
-Products and ads persuade people that sunscreen products are protecting skin more than they actually are and as a result, consumers overexpose themselves to the sun.
+This might be due to poor-quality sunscreens and misleading advertising.
+Products and ads persuade people that sunscreen products are protecting the skin more than they actually are and as a result, consumers overexpose themselves to the sun.

-Want to learn more on what’s wrong with high SPF?
+Want to learn more about what’s wrong with high SPF?
 Simply click here.